-As an experienced mechanical engineer, I have handled numerous knock sensor projects and learned a few tips and tricks along the way.
+As an experienced mechanical engineer, I have handled numerous knock sensor projects and learned a few tips and tricks.
 A knock Sensor (Vibration Sensor) is a simple device that detects vibrations or shocks when knocked or tapped.
 It is an electronic switch that is normally turned on.
 It closes when it detects any shock or vibrations.

 Quick Summary: A typical knock sensor consists of a conductive vibrating spring as the major sensing element, a resistor, and three pins.
 The Knock Sensor Module has 3 pins: GND, +5V, and S.